 The American dog tick is a problem for many homeowners as it is active throughout the spring, summer, and fall.
 This tick can live anywhere there is vegetation cover that gives it a good hiding spot, including woodland paths, parks, pastures, and backyards.
 If you have this tick on your property, it is important to take measures to control it and prevent it from causing problems for you and your family.

-See also What is dutch shepherd animal?
+See also What is dragonfly animal?

 American dog ticks are common in North America and are mostly found in areas with little to no tree cover, such as grassy fields and scrubland.
 They can also be found along walkways, sidewalks, and trails.
 These ticks are known to carry diseases, such as Lyme disease, so it is important to take precautions when walking in areas where they may be present.